Decipher/drupal_ti/README.md

 This example would run phpunit as one matrix runner, which gives you results fast, then phpunit, simpletest and behat as the slow runner.

-If you want to run drupal_ti with a Drupal-8 module, then you need to use:
+If you want to run drupal_ti with a Drupal-8 project, then you need to use:

 ````
 - DRUPAL_TI_ENVIROMENT="drupal-8"